TimGrt/Ansible-Workshop-Exercises/docs/day1/ansible-core-playbook.md

 Instead, we are going to create a very simple directory structure for our playbook, and add just a couple of files to it.

-On your control host **ansible**, create a directory called `ansible-files` in your home directory and change directories into it:
+On your control host **ansible-1**, create a directory called `ansible-files` in your home directory and change directories into it:

 ```bash
 [student<X>@ansible-1 ~]$ mkdir ansible-files
 [student<X>@ansible-1 ~]$ cd ansible-files/
 ```

 Add a file called `apache.yml` with the following content.
-As discussed in the previous exercises, use `vi`/`vim` or, if you are new to editors on the command line, check out the [editor intro](../0.0-support-docs/editor_intro.md) again.
+As discussed in the previous exercises, use `vi`/`vim` or, if you are new to editors on the command line, check out the [editor alternatives](editor-alternatives.md) again.

 ```yaml
 ---